Kisaca-Enes/Redwin/README.md

 Modules

 Reverse Shell Payloads: Payloads that can establish reverse connections.

 Persistence Payloads: Payloads that will run automatically when the system starts.

-Malware tool kit: Provides the ability to send pyload modules after establishing a connection with the system EDR Bypass: Endpoint Detection and Response (EDR) bypass techniques
+Malware tool kit: Provides the ability to send pyload modules after establishing a connection with the system

+EDR Bypass: Endpoint Detection and Response (EDR) bypass techniquet